 Client Submits Request

 The client submits a Marketing Project Request along with text and images, if available at the time.
+Text input should be provided in a Word document, and all photos and art files should be high resolution and should be submitted separately (not embedded in the Word document).
 The information provided on the request will serve as a starting point for a conversation about the project.

 Marketing Contacts Client/Client Describes Project